CREPE: Controlling Diffusion with Replica Exchange: Conclusions and Future Works

 In this work, we propose CREPE, a new framework for controlling diffusion models using replica exchange.
 CREPE offers an alternative to the widely employed SMC-based approaches for a broad range of inference-time control tasks for diffusion models across different modalities.
 It demonstrates comparable efficiency with SMC, while additionally supporting online refinement and maintaining better sample diversity, opening a new avenue for further exploration.
+One potential direction is to investigate how advanced schedule-tuning and path–selection techniques \citep{masrani2021q,syed2021parallel,surjanovic2022parallel,mate2023learning,york2023modern} from classical parallel tempering for sampling can be adapted to our setting to provide better control over diffusion models.

-The main limitations of CREPE are the presence of a burn-in period and approximation errors introduced in the communication acceptance rate.
-We provide a more detailed discussion of these aspects in \Cref{app:limitation}.
+The main limitations of CREPE are the presence of a burn-in period and approximation errors introduced in the communication acceptance rate: CREPE typically requires a burn-in period to reach optimal performance.
+For large systems and expensive networks, this can result in a high computational cost.
+Additionally, CREPE relies on the assumption of a perfect diffusion model without discretisation error, which often does not hold in practice.
+While we did not observe major failures in our experiments, this assumption may break in other settings.
+Besides, these approximation errors can accumulate over iterations, leading to deviations from the desired target.